blahosyl/enlightened-publishing/README.md

 [`#presentation`](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/presentation.webp) image in the Problems & Solutions section by [Benjamin Ward](https://www.benjaminward.no/), provided by the client, modified to reduce optical noise (with permission) by Peter Litauszki.

-[Client image](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/curtrice-green-2.webp) in the About section by [Benjamin Ward](https://www.benjaminward.no/),  provided by the client, colors modified to fit the site's color scheme  (with permission) by Peter Litauszki.
+[Client image](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/curtrice-green-2.webp) in the About/Credentials section by [Benjamin Ward](https://www.benjaminward.no/),  provided by the client, colors modified to fit the site's color scheme  (with permission) by Peter Litauszki.

 #### Videos